NeXTLinux/nextlinux-engine/docs/content/docs/install/configuration/user_credential_storage.md

 ## Overview

-When using the Anchore internal DB to manage user identities (external management is optional in the Enterprise version), all user information is stored in the Anchore DB.
+When using the Nextlinux internal DB to manage user identities (external management is optional in the Enterprise version), all user information is stored in the Nextlinux DB.
 The credentials can be stored plaintext in the DB, which allows efficient usage internally for dev/test systems, or the credentials can be stored in hashed form using the Argon2 hashing algorithm.

 Hashed passwords are much more secure, but are expensive to compare and cannot be used for internal service communication since they cannot be reversed.
-Anchore provides a token based authentication mechanism as well (a simplified Password-Grant flow of Oauth2) to mitigate the performance issue, but it requires that all Anchore services be deployed with a shared secret in the configuration or a public/private keypair common to all services.
+Nextlinux provides a token based authentication mechanism as well (a simplified Password-Grant flow of Oauth2) to mitigate the performance issue, but it requires that all Nextlinux services be deployed with a shared secret in the configuration or a public/private keypair common to all services.

 ## Passwords

-The configuration of how passwords are stored is set in the `user_authentication` section of the _config.yaml_ file and _must_ be consistent across all components of an Anchore Engine deployment.
+The configuration of how passwords are stored is set in the `user_authentication` section of the _config.yaml_ file and _must_ be consistent across all components of an Nextlinux Engine deployment.
 Mismatch in this configuration between components of the system will result in the system not being able to communicate internally.

 ```